bdcht/amoco/README.rst

 - grandalf_ used for building CFG (and eventually rendering it)
 - crysp_    used by the generic intruction decoder (``arch/core.py``)
 - z3_       used to simplify expressions and solve constraints
-- pygments_ (not in current release, planned for 2.4.2 release)
+- pygments_ used for pretty printing of assembly code and expressions
 - pyparsing_ for parsing instruction decoder formats
 - ply_ (optional), for parsing *GNU as* files
 - zodb_ (optional), provides persistence of amoco objects in a database